-The EU Water Framework and Floods Directives specify 6-year cycles for the review and updating of action planning.
+The EU Water Framework and Floods Directives specify 6-year cycles for the review and updating of the planning of measures.
 This enables a regular review of the implementation of measures, as well as a consideration of new findings from climate research or monitoring in a timely and structured way.
 The regular review of measures should thus be standard procedure in all water management planning processes.